- DR. SIDNEY A. McPHEE: President

 In 2004 he became the President of Fort Lewis College in Durango, Colo.
 Fort Lewis College is the designated public liberal arts college of Colorado and the national leader in Native American undergraduate education with students from more than 125 different Native American tribes in attendance.
 Bartel's responsibilities included all aspects of college operations.
 During his tenure, admissions standards were significantly elevated, new degree programs developed, universal opportunities for student service learning created, annual fundraising increased dramatically, two national championships earned in Men's Soccer, and $100 million of capital construction implemented.
 Bartel served on the national policy council and undergraduate experience committee of the American Association of State College and Universities (AASCU).

-Bartel has been married to Laura Bartel, an anthropologist, for over thirty years.
-They have two children, Jordan, an assistant editor and feature writer for the B newspaper in Baltimore, Maryland, and Kim, a social worker in Asheville, N.C.
+Bartel has been married to Laura Bartel, an anthropologist and instructor at Motlow State Community College, for over thirty-five years.
+They have two children, Jordan, an editor at the Baltimore Sun newspaper in Maryland, and Kim, a social worker in Asheville, N.C.
 Brad and Laura also have two pugs who rule their lives.

 John W. Cothern serves as MTSU's Senior Vice President.
 Previously he served as Vice President of Business and Finance from 2003 until June 2005.